Theodore Roosevelt Expressway (Highway 85) Tour

 Known for its hand-cut steaks and Wild West themed menu, it also shares the community history with photo exhibits throughout.

 Former railroad bridge over the Yellowstone River has been converted to a walking path into the tunnel.
-A good use for your flashlight app.
+A hidden gem to explore.

 Principal fur trading post on the upper Missouri River in the early 1800s.
 Restored to authentic look.